Best Bottle for Breastfed Baby Who Refuses the Bottle

 For me, this was never something I did, but I know some people will sleep with a blanket for a couple of nights leading up to introducing the baby bottle.
 Then, people will wrap the baby or the baby bottle in the blanket while introducing the bottle of breastmilk.
 The more senses you can use to resemble breastfeeding, the more likely chance your baby will have a successful transition from the breast to the bottle.

-As with all the other recommendations I’ve given so far, you want to make the introduction of the baby bottle as close of an experience to breastfeeding as possible.
+As with all the other recommendations I’ve given so far, you want to make the introduction of the baby bottle as close to an experience to breastfeeding as possible.
 There is a variety of breastfeeding positions, and your baby will have a preference for sure.
 Use this same feeding position when introducing the bottle of breastmilk.

 Best Bottles for Breastfed Babies